-We currently only ship to the United States and Canada.
+We currently ship to the United States, Canada, New Zealand, Australia, and the United Kingdom.
 Since we have a large community of international customers, we also provide our poster illustrations as downloadable digital files.
 We know that for some folks, getting the digital files can be more convenient (and for some, it’s the only option).
 We are happy to provide that resource.

 Ways to Use Our Psalms Coloring Posters